kipoi/kipoi-containers/README.md

 [![Coverage Status](https://coveralls.io/repos/github/kipoi/kipoi-containers/badge.svg)](https://coveralls.io/github/kipoi/kipoi-containers)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+> [!WARNING]
+> ### **Kipoi Project - Sunset Announcement**
+>
+> After several impactful years, we have made the decision to **archive the Kipoi repositories and end active maintenance** of the project.
+>
+> This is a bittersweet moment.
+While it’s always a little sad to sunset a project, the field of machine learning in genomics has evolved rapidly, with new technologies and platforms emerging that better meet current needs.
+Kipoi played an important role in its time, helping researchers **share, reuse, and benchmark trained models** in regulatory genomics.
+We’re proud of what it accomplished and grateful for the strong community support that made it possible.
+>
+> Kipoi’s impact continues, however:
+>
+> *   [The Kipoi webinar series](seminar.html) will carry on, supporting discussions around model reuse and interpretability.
+> *   [Kipoiseq](https://github.com/kipoi/kipoiseq), our standard set of data-loaders for sequence-based modeling, also remains active and relevant.
+>
+> Thanks to everyone who contributed, used, or supported Kipoi.
+It’s been a fantastic journey, and we're glad the project helped shape how models are shared in the field.
+>
+> \- The Kipoi Team

 ![alt text](misc/kipoicontainers.png?raw=true "kipoi-containers")
 This repository contains necessary infrastructure elements for adding and updating docker and singularity images for models and model groups in [Kipoi model zoo](https://kipoi.org/).
 These images are pre-activated with a compatible conda environment where all the model (group) specific dependencies have been installed.